cse110-fa21-group25/cse110-fa21-group25/specs/adrs/11621-login-feature.md

 # Login Feature

-* Status: {accepted}
+* Status: accepted
-* Deciders: {Dorsa, Quoc, Ruby, Ting-Yun, Jerry, Justin, Reyner, Yoomin, Jenny} <!-- optional -->
+* Deciders: Dorsa, Quoc, Ruby, Ting-Yun, Jerry, Justin, Reyner, Yoomin, Jenny <!-- optional -->
-* Date: {2021-11-6}
+* Date: 2021-11-6

 ## Context and Problem Statement

-{We need to decide how recipe management works.
-Proposed solution was to make a login feature that would tie recipe management to a personal user account}
+We need to decide how recipe management works.
+Proposed solution was to make a login feature that would tie recipe management to a personal user account

 ## Considered Options

-* {No login feature - anyone can create/update/delete recipes.
-This is rejected for obvious reasons}
+* No login feature - anyone can create/update/delete recipes.
+This is rejected for obvious reasons
-* {Browse recipes without needing to make an account, but creating a recipe must be tied to an account so only the owner of that recipe can update/delete that recipe at a later date}
+* Browse recipes without needing to make an account, but creating a recipe must be tied to an account so only the owner of that recipe can update/delete that recipe at a later date

 ## Decision Outcome